jnozzi/cocoadev.com/SiteContent/General/OAShrinkyTextField.markdown

-A subclass of [[NSTextField]] that scales the text it displays instead of cropping.
+A subclass of General/NSTextField that scales the text it displays instead of cropping.